diegohdb/Technical_Challenge_Coodesh/README.md

 ## How to run?

-Run one test case or the whole suite using Chrome or Firefox web browser.
+Run one test case or the whole suite using Chrome web browser.

 - Run the suite:
+Load the project on PyCharm or other Python IDE and hit the green arrow to run the suite on Tests.py

-Issue the below commands in project root directory
+Another option is to issue the below commands in project root directory
 ```
 python3 Tests.py
 ```

 - Run specific test cases:
+Load the project on PyCharm or other Python IDE and hit the green arrow to run a specific test on Tests.py

-Issue the below commands in project root directory
+Or Issue the below commands in project root directory
 ```
 python3 -m unittest testAll.TestContact.TEST_NAME
 ```
 _Example: python3 -m unittest testAll.TestContact.test_send_message_with_empty_text_

-By default it runs in Chrome browser, you can specify which browser to use as well running from testAllFirefox.py instead testAll.py.
-The webdrivers were set to run headless, if need to watch the execution, please, comment the line 11 on testAll.py or testAllFirefox.py.
+The webdrivers were set to run headless, if you need to watch the execution, please, comment the line 12 on Tests.py.

 ## Author